Stevens-Mark/StevensMark_P13_02122021/README.md

 Transactions are still in the design phase.
 On our side, we are developing a functionality for transactions that should allow users to :
 -	view all their transactions for the current month
 -	view the details of a transaction in another view
--	Add, edit or delete transaction information
+-	Add, edit or delete transaction information.
-` `

 Since you are already managing the web application for phase 1, we want to hear your thoughts on how you think the APIs should be modeled on the back end.
-We need you to provide us with a document describing the proposed transaction APIs, following the Swagger guidelines
+We need you to provide us with a document describing the proposed transaction APIs, following the Swagger guidelines.
-` `

 Key elements to specify for each API endpoint will include:
 -	The HTTP method (e.g. GET, POST, etc.)
 -	The route (e.g. /store/inventory)
 -	The description of what the endpoint corresponds to (e.g.: Return of the pet inventory)
 -	The possible parameters to account for the different scenarios (e.g. itemId (optional) = ID of the specific item to request from the inventory database)
--	The different responses with corresponding response codes that make sense for this endpoint (e.g. 404: unknown item error response)
+-	The different responses with corresponding response codes that make sense for this endpoint (e.g. 404: unknown item error response).
-` `

 You can use the transactions page presented in the mockups to guide your choices (but you don't need to implement this page).
-Just make sure the document is exported to a YAML file (i.e. File > Save as YAML) using the Swagger syntax, which can be exported in the Swagger editing tool
+Just make sure the document is exported to a YAML file (i.e. File > Save as YAML) using the Swagger syntax, which can be exported in the Swagger editing tool.

 ## Resources
 - [Issues](https://github.com/Stevens-Mark/Project-10-Bank-API/tree/master/.github/ISSUE_TEMPLATE)